sequoiatree/teaching-cs/src/curriculum/weekly/week-12/homework.md

   * How do they balance lecture against practice?
 How do they manage their time?
   * Are the students engaged?
 How does the TA try to keep them busy?
   * How does the TA handle teaching to a section where some students know the material better than others?
 Do they focus on the middle of the distribution, cater to one end, or do they teach to everyone equally?
 * When you finish, convert your notes into a review of the discussion session.
 There's no specific format: free-form, bullet list, etc are all fine.
-Put it in your homework folder.
+Submit it on bCourses like usual.
 You do not have to disclose your review to the TA you shadowed, unless you want to do so.